mrmcosty-max/tech-fix-ora/README.md

 ## 🧭 Overview

 Tech-Fix-Ora is a remote IT support website designed to help individuals and small businesses across the UK.
 The project provides a clean, fast, and user-friendly interface with dedicated pages for services, contact, and founder information.
+<p>📄 I am certified in Remote IT Support by Google via Coursera.
+## 📜 Certifications

+I completed the [Google IT Support Professional Certificate](https://www.coursera.org/account/accomplishments/certificate/ABC123XYZ) via Coursera.
+This validates my skills in system administration, networking, and IT security.

 ---